 We introduce systematics and noises on a galaxy image in terms of the Wigner function.
 Respecting that the Wigner function is the phase-space representation of an image state $\hat{\rho}$, we describe systematics and noises with corresponding algebraic operations in quantum information theory.
-To begin with this subsection, we provide a generic operation that characterises systematics and noises.
-Then we examplify the two typical cases divided by whether the PSF is deterministic or stochastic.
+To begin with this subsection, we provide a generic operation that characterizes systematics and noises.
+Then, we examplify the two typical cases divided by whether the point spread function (PSF) is deterministic or stochastic.